-1.1.3.2 Business Plans for the Statewide High-Speed Rail System requirement.
-Most recently, the Authority adopted its 2020 Business Plan on February 9, 2021, and submitted to the State Legislature on April 12, 2021 (Authority 2021).
+1.1.3.2 Business Plans for the Statewide High-Speed Rail System

 The High-Speed Rail Act requires the Authority to prepare, adopt, and submit a business plan to the State Legislature every 2 years describing its implementation approach for the California HSR System.
-Since 2008, the Authority has adopted business plans in accordance with this
+Since 2008, the Authority has adopted business plans in accordance with this requirement.